 In order for a wound to heal, adequate blood flow and oxygen saturation at the wound site itself is necessary.
 When clinicians determine the course of treatment for a chronic wound, tissue perfusion and blood flow are key factors.
-The Kent Imaging device is non-invasive and is able to rapidly provide images of oxygen saturation within the wound bed, which is not possible with technologies that require skin contact.
+SnapshotNIR is non-invasive and is able to rapidly provide images of oxygen saturation within the wound bed, which is not possible with technologies that require skin contact.

 In the Clinic

-Using the Kent camera, we can quantify perfusion directly by determining the ratio of oxygenated to deoxygenated hemoglobin.
-Furthermore, because the data can be collected in less than a second, the device can help to quantify the effect of our treatments, and allow us to easily monitor the patient's condition on a regular basis.-
+Using the Kent camera, we can quantify tissue oxygen saturation directly by determining the ratio of oxygenated to deoxygenated hemoglobin.
+Because the data can be collected in less than a second, the device can help to quantify the effect of our treatments, and allow us to easily monitor the patient's condition on a regular basis.-

-The oxygen saturation images provided by Kent’s KD203 can help clinicians distinguish between wounds that are sufficiently oxygenated and will heal over time, and those which are not sufficiently oxygenated and will require more aggressive treatments in order to heal.
-The KD203 aids medical professionals in delivering the best treatment plan by providing an understanding of the wound’s oxygenation status, and convenient tracking of changes in the wound.
+The oxygen saturation images provided by the SnapshotNIR can help clinicians distinguish between wounds that are sufficiently oxygenated and will heal over time, and those which are not sufficiently oxygenated and will require more aggressive treatments in order to heal.
+SnapshotNIR aids medical professionals in delivering the best treatment plan by providing an understanding of the wound’s oxygenation status, and convenient tracking of changes in the wound.

 Tissue Viability Imaging